MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_2/report.md

 ### Goal
 Reengineer the LMS application using a **microservices-based distributed architecture**, aligned with SOA principles and API-led connectivity.

+### Migration Strategy – Strangler Fig

+We used the Strangler Fig pattern:

+1. Start with the monolith in production.
+2. Introduce a gateway to route calls.
+3. Gradually extract functionality (e.g. author, book, lending) into new services.
+4. Redirect traffic for each feature from monolith → microservice.
+5. Once fully migrated, the monolith becomes obsolete.

+This evolutionary approach reduced risk, avoided a “big bang” rewrite, and allowed parallel operation of old and new components

 ---

 ## 2. Functional Requirements